b-lukaszuk/BS_wJ_eng/ideas/index.md

 The template for this book can be found *here*(TODO) and the code snippets for the chapters are available *there*(TODO).

-The book is available under [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International](http://creativecommons.org/licenses/by-nc-sa/4.0/) license.
+The book is available freely under [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International](http://creativecommons.org/licenses/by-nc-sa/4.0/) license.
 It was written by a Julia enthusiast for any curious readers, however, it comes